alt250/famxplor-family-travel-mcp-server/README.md

 }
 ```

-For MCP clients supporting remote streamable-http servers, configuration looks like:
+For MCP clients supporting remote streamable-http servers, the configuration looks like:

 ```json
 {